KevinMathisen/renewable-energy-for-countries-api/README.md

  * the URL to be triggered upon event (the service that should be invoked)
  * the country for which the trigger applies (if empty, it applies to any invocation)
  * the number of invocations after which a notification is triggered (it should re-occur every *number of invocations*, i.e., if 5 is specified, it should occur after 5, 10, 15 invocation, and so on, unless the webhook is deleted).
+ * an optional value "year" which specify for which year the trigger applies (if empty it applies to any year)

 Body (Exemplary message based on schema):
 ```